rammzi/Twitter-Sentimental-Analysis-NLP-/README.md

 - Mental-Health-Twitter.csv (local download required)
 ## Usage (how to use this)
 # Running on Google Colab
+1. Download the Raw file X(Twitter)Sentimenatal_Data_Analysis.ipynb file

-1. Open Google Colab and sign in with your Google account.
+2. Open Google Colab and sign in with your Google account.

-2. Upload the notebook X(Twitter) Sentimental Data Analysis.ipynb by selecting File > Upload Notebook.
+3. Upload the notebook X(Twitter)_Sentimental_Data_Analysis.ipynb by selecting File > Upload Notebook.

-3. Run the notebook cells (the first cell already installs the required libraries).
+4. Run the notebook cells (the first cell already installs the required libraries).

-4. Download the Mental-Health-Twitter.csv file from the repository to your local machine.
+5. Download the Mental-Health-Twitter.csv file from the repository to your local machine.

-5. When the notebook reaches the CSV import section, you will be prompted to upload the CSV file—select the downloaded file.
+6. When the notebook reaches the CSV import section, you will be prompted to upload the CSV file—select the downloaded file.

-6. Continue executing the remaining cells to perform data pre-processing, topic modeling, and visualization.
+7. Continue executing the remaining cells to perform data pre-processing, topic modeling, and visualization.
 ## Results
 The analysis showed clear themes in Twitter discussions about mental health.
 The BERTopic bar chart revealed that topics like depression, therapy, addiction, and mental health support are among the most prominent.
 The frequent appearance of words related to depression and treatment indicates these issues are widely discussed on Twitter.